Lovedting/Lovedting/README.md

-- 👋 Hi, I’m @Lovedting
+- 👋 Hi, I’m @Lovedting,who graduated from mathematics department.
-- 👀 I’m interested in C++
+- 👀 I’m interested in C++.
-- 🌱 I’m currently learning C++ and matlab
+- 🌱 I’m currently learning C++ and matlab.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mathematics models and C++ programs
 - 📫 How to reach me ...

 <!---